How to Set up Pinterest Rich Pins in 3 Easy Steps!

 When you put out a product pin it will circulate for years, however, your availability or price is likely to change within that time frame.

-There’s nothing more frustrating than finding an awesome product through Pinterest that I want to get and then clicking through to find out that it’s no longer available or the price is different than advertised on your pins.
+There’s nothing more frustrating than finding an awesome product through Pinterest that I want to get, then clicking through to find out that it’s no longer available or the price is different than advertised on your pins.

 How to set up rich pins for your account